- Hiring

 Table of Contents

-The growth of the contingent workforce since the pandemic has created a flurry of new talent options for businesses.
-As more people choose to work as independent contractors, companies can save money on hiring, recruiting, and employment costs while still accessing deep expertise in a particular field.
+As more people choose to work as independent contractors, companies can save money on hiring, recruiting, and other employment-related costs while still accessing deep expertise in a particular field.

 When deciding between an employee or an independent contractor, you may have questions like these: